• Skip to primary navigation

 Understanding the differences between balsamic vinegar and balsamic vinaigrette can help you choose which one will best complement your dish or salad.

-While balsamic vinegar is great for adding sharpness, balsamic vinaigrette provides a full range of flavors to elevate any dish.
+While balsamic vinegar is great for adding sharpness, balsamic vinaigrette provides a full range of flavors to improve any dish.

 Uses in Culinary Applications